WorklifeBarometer/API/Index.md

 See our [C# Sample code](./Samples/ActiveDirectoryExample/ActiveDirectoryExample).

-## Options 3
+## Send us a file with the data
-The last option is for you to provide us with the employee data where you simply upload a document to our data storage solution (see [Azure Storage](./Documentation/AzureBlobStorage.md)) and we will handle the rest for you.
-This is the easiest solution for you, but it takes away control.
-If this is the way you would like to use, please contact us at [support@worklifebarometer.com](mailto:support@worklifebarometer.com) for further instructions.
+The last option is for you to simply upload a document to our data storage (see [Azure Storage](./Documentation/AzureBlobStorage.md)).
+We will monitor for file uploads.
+Oncea file is discovered, it will be parsed and used to refresh the data in Howdy.